jacobJ-TheCreator/DB6/README.md

 With tables provided and created, populate tables and run reports to showcase the desired information.
+Report 1 shows the students academic status